MCBE-Speedrunning/Speedrunning-Rulebook/tsglitch/README.md

 ## No Touchscreen Glitch

-* The use of any glitches that require the runner to have a touchscreen device are forbidden.
+* The use of any glitches that require the runner to have a touchscreen device is forbidden.

 ## Touchscreen Glitch

-* The use of any glitches that require the runner to have a touchscreen device are required.
+* The use of any glitches that require the runner to have a touchscreen device is required.
-	- Any glitches used must provide some sort of advantage, performing a visual bug that does not affect gameplay to submit your glitchless run to glitched is forbidden.
+	- Any glitches used must provide some sort of advantage; performing a visual bug that does not affect gameplay to submit your glitchless run to glitched is forbidden.